 For 6 quart Instant Pot:

-• 3 pounds whole chicken – 50 minutes.
+- 3 pounds whole chicken – 50 minutes.

-• 4 pounds whole chicken – 60 minutes.
+- 4 pounds whole chicken – 60 minutes.

-• 5 pounds whole chicken – 70 minutes.
+- 5 pounds whole chicken – 70 minutes.

 For 8 quart Instant Pot:

-• 4 pounds whole chicken – 40 minutes.
+- 4 pounds whole chicken – 40 minutes.

-• 5 pounds whole chicken – 50 minutes.
+- 5 pounds whole chicken – 50 minutes.

-• 6 pounds whole chicken – 60 minutes.
+- 6 pounds whole chicken – 60 minutes.

 For 3 quart Instant Pot: Honest disclosure is that I do not have this Instant Pot size.
 However, in comments below I gave reader Miranda a suggestion to cook the whole bird for 17 minutes per pound with Natural Release and she said it came out perfect!

-For 10 quart Instant Pot: I never used one but logically since its capacity is even bigger than 8 quart, I would reduce cook time by 10 mins less for each size of chicken that is listed for 8 quart.
+For 10 quart Instant Pot: I never used one but logically since its capacity is even bigger than 8 quart, I would reduce cook time by 10 minutes less for each size of chicken that is listed for 8 quart.
 Just like the difference between 6 and 8 quart.

 Tips for Best Results

-• If your chicken has giblets: You can cook frozen chicken with giblets inside and remove them after cooking.
+- If your chicken has giblets: You can cook frozen chicken with giblets inside and remove them after cooking.
 Most giblets are in a paper bag (I haven’t seen them in plastic bag for a while).
 If you buy fresh whole chicken, you can remove giblets before freezing.
 If you find out after cooking giblets were in the plastic, it is best to discard the chicken.
 That’s why, I recommend to use familiar to you brand of chicken for this recipe.

-• Don’t do quick Release: Please do not vent pressure by turning valve to Venting and come back and tell me your chicken was raw.
+- Don’t do quick Release: Please do not vent pressure by turning valve to Venting and come back and tell me your chicken was raw.
 Your Instant Pot needs to bring pressure down on its own during which time meat keeps cooking with residual heat.
 Do not follow the Quick Release, turning Sealing valve to Venting position if pressure pin is still up.

-• To get crispy skin: Carefully transfer cooked chicken in Instant Pot onto baking sheet and broil for a few minutes to crisp up the skin.
-If you have an air fryer lid, just pop it on top – even easier!!!
+- To get crispy skin: Carefully transfer cooked chicken in Instant Pot onto baking sheet and broil for a few minutes to crisp up the skin.
+If you have an air fryer lid, just pop it on top – even easier!

-What To Do With Chicken Broth at the Bottom?
+What to Do With Chicken Broth at the Bottom?

-After pressure cooking frozen chicken, you will end up with delicious juices at the bottom of the pot.
+After pressure cooking the chicken, you will end up with delicious juices at the bottom of the pot.
 It’s golden liquid!
-Make any soup recipe with it or try it in borscht recipe!
+Make any soup recipe with it or try it in a borscht recipe!
 Refrigerate chicken broth until ready to cook.

 You can also save the bones and make more Instant Pot chicken broth with it, possibly combining with raw chicken, leftover cooking liquid and more water.
 This is basically how I cook Instant Pot chicken noodle soup.
 Keep flavorful broth at the bottom of the pot, throw back in the bones and leftover chicken meat, then add desired amount of water.
 Pressure cook on High for 1-2 hours.
-Add frozen vegetables and pasta, close the lid and let soup cook with residual heat another 5-10 minutes.
-Season to taste.

 How to Store